Alastair Reynolds: Awards and nominations

 Reynolds's fiction has received three awards and several other nominations.
 His second novel Chasm City won the 2001 British Science Fiction Award for Best Novel.
-His short story "Weather" won the Japanese National Science Fiction Convention's Seiun Award for Best Translated Short Fiction.
+His short story "Weather" and "Zima Blue" won the Japanese National Science Fiction Convention's Seiun Award for Best Translated Short Fiction.
 His novels Absolution Gap and The Prefect have also been nominated for previous BSFA awards.
 Reynolds has been nominated for the Arthur C. Clarke Award three times, for his novels Revelation Space, Pushing Ice and House of Suns.
 In 2010, he won the Sidewise Award for Alternate History for his short story "The Fixation".
 His novella Troika made the shortlist for the 2011 Hugo Awards.
 His Novel Revenger received the 2017 Locus Award for Best Young Adult Book.

 Adaptations

 On 10 March 2019 Alastair Reynolds announced that his short stories "Zima Blue" and "Beyond the Aquila Rift" had been adapted as part of Netflix's animated anthology Love, Death & Robots.
 These stories are the first of Reynolds's works to be adapted for TV or film.